Evansmuscle/Evansmuscle/README.md

 - 📝 I'm recently starting to write articles at [https://dev.to/kaankorkmaz](https://dev.to/kaankorkmaz)

-- 💬 Ask me about **React, GSAP, THREE.JS, NodeJS and NestJS**
+- 💬 Ask me about **React, NodeJS, GraphQL, PHP, NestJS, TypeScript or anything you like!**

 - 📫 How to reach me **katokorkmaz@gmail.com**

-- 📄 Here is my CV, so you can know about my experiences [https://docdro.id/muMTcnk](https://docdro.id/muMTcnk)
+- 📄 Here is my CV, so you can know about my experiences: [CV](black-gilly-6.tiiny.site)

 - ⚡ Fun fact **I'm addicted to math**